JonScottLee/ACS-Code-Challenge/README.md

 1. Clone this repository.
 2. Complete exercises below by creating/modifying code in their respective folders.
 You can architect the project how you like re: folder structure, how you name your files, etc. Use your best judgement as a developer.
 3. Push the code to your own public Git repository, and send the link to your recruiter / rep.
+4. Pretend your code is going into a PRODUCTION environment.
+Do not rush these exercises or cut corners in the name of speed.
+We aren't interested in the code you can write under pressure; we are interested in the best code that you can write.
 ***

 ## Exercise 1: Consuming RESTful API data